Dog and animal issues

 To report a stray dog call the Dog Warden on 0117 922 2500 or the Bristol Animal Rescue Centre on 0117 977 6043.

 Stray dog collection

-We take stray dogs to the Bristol Dogs and Cats Home.
-You must pay a dog collection fee to get it back.
-Call 0117 977 6043 Bristol Dogs and Cats Home to arrange to collect your dog.
+We take stray dogs to the Bristol Animal Rescue Centre.
+Call 0117 977 6043 to arrange collection of your dog.

-It’ll cost more to pick it up the longer it stays.
-Charging days start on the day it is taken to the Bristol Dogs and Cats Home.
+You'll have to pay a fee to cover its time in kennels.
+It’ll cost more the longer it stays.
+Fees start on the day it's taken to the Bristol Animal Rescue Centre.

 - one day: £59

 - four days: £91.50

 - five days: £102

 If you don't collect your dog within this time it will be put up for adoption.

 If you think your dog has been seriously attacked by another person's dog, check both dogs thoroughly for any wounds.